What are Employee Benefits?

 Easy said, employee benefits (EB, also called benefits in kind, fringe benefits, perquisites, or perks) are any form of compensation paid to employees in addition to their normal wages or salaries.

-Examples of employee benefits include meal vouchers, health insurance, life insurance, dental insurance, pension plan, group insurance, income protection, tuition reimbursement, childcare benefits, company car, electric bike, extra vacation, relocation assistance, workplace perks, …
+Examples of employee benefits include meal vouchers, health insurance, life insurance, dental insurance, pension plan, group insurance, income protection, tuition reimbursement, childcare benefits, company car, electric bike, extra vacation, relocation assistance, home office furniture, workplace perks, …

 Employee Benefits in Belgium